Chip Duncan: Books

 Duncan's first non-fiction book, released under the name John Ryan Duncan, was The Magic Never Ends –- The Life and Work of C.S.
 Lewis, published in 2001 by Thomas Nelson Publishing.
 It was released in paperback by Augsburg Press in 2004.
 He also wrote Enough To Go Around: Searching for Hope in Afghanistan, Pakistan & Darfur, released in 2009 by Select Books.

 His first fiction book, Half A Reason to Die: Eight Short Stories, was published in spring of 2017 by Select Books.
 Duncan's fourth book, a return to non-fiction, was Inspiring Change: The Photographic Journey of Chip Duncan, released in 2018 by Thunder House Press.

+“Ewaso Village: Poems and Stories From Laikipia County, Kenya”, was published in 2022 by Select Books.

 Photography

 Duncan's work as a still photographer has been exhibited in numerous locations since 2009, including the Charles Allis Art Museum (2018), the Kenosha Public Museum (2016), Council on Foreign Relations (2013), the World Peace Festival in Berlin (2011), the O Street Museum in Washington, DC (2011) and the Crooked Tree Arts Center in Michigan (2009).
 His photographic work heavily features people from Afghanistan, Ethiopia, Peru, Sudan, Ghana, Colombia, Pakistan and Kenya.